luiswirth/cv/cv.typ

   [Zürich, CH],
   [
     - TA for "Numerical Methods for Partial Differential Equations" (Prof. Ralf Hiptmair)
-    - Instructed students in weekly tutorials on mathematical theory and `C++` implementation.
+    - Instructed students in weekly tutorials on mathematical theory and `C++` implementation ]
-  ]
 )